itsnitish22/Feedback-Prime/README.md

 ## 🛠 How we built it

-- Symbl.ai, Kotlin, XML, Postman, Figma, SawoLabs
+- Symbl.ai, Kotlin, XML, Postman, Figma, SawoLabs.

 ## ❗Challenges we ran into: